 So you’ve finally gotten yourself into a strict, healthy oral hygiene regimen.
 The American Dental Association has spoken, and you listened!
 Aside from preventing cavities and gum disease, you also understand that good oral health is likely linked to a healthy heart.
 All of your brushing and flossing has fended off periodontal disease, which has been found to contain the same bacteria leading to strokes.
-Studies show that in the absence of gum disease, there is significantly less of these bacteria in the heart.
+Studies show that there are significantly fewer of these bacteria in the heart in the absence of gum disease.
 Obviously, between fresh breath, whiter teeth, and less of a chance of ending up in the hospital with heart issues, taking care of your mouth is worth the effort!

 - UV Sanitizer.
-As far as the UV sanitizer, there are some fine battery operated sanitizers that are the perfect travel size.
-For those who aren’t comfortable simply using the toothbrush cover and storing the toothbrush in your luggage to avoid contamination from bathroom germs, a travel size sanitizer may be just what you’re looking for.
+As far as the UV sanitizer, some fine battery-operated sanitizers are the perfect travel size.
+For those who aren’t comfortable simply using the toothbrush cover and storing the toothbrush in your luggage to avoid contamination from bathroom germs, a travel-size sanitizer may be just what you’re looking for.

 As you can see, travel doesn’t have to put a damper on maintaining your general oral health.
 Once you’ve gotten accustomed to a clean, fresh mouth, you’ll stop at nothing to keep that feeling no matter where you go!
 Contact us for more information on how to keep your smile healthy and beautiful.
 We look forward to seeing your smile!